patrickaod/KnightsRun/README.md

 ## UX

-Making a game is one of the best ways to showcase a prowess in javascript.
-Due to time constraints I needed to make a game that wasn't too resource intensive, too complicated, or require too many dependencies.
-Ruling out 3D games, RPG's, and deck builders.
+Making a game is one of the best ways to showcase a prowess in JavaScript.
+Due to time constraints, I needed to make a game that wasn't too resource-intensive, too complicated, or require too many dependencies.
+Ruling out 3D games, RPGs, and deck builders.
 Leaving me with a selection of 2D game ideas.
-I chose too make a side-scroller because it was simple, yet complicated enough for me to really showcase my skills.
+I chose to make a side-scroller because it was simple, yet complicated enough for me to showcase my skills.

 The game design was made around a suitable player character.
 Once a viable character was found I added details until I created the **Endless Night Wood**.

-Using online tutorial made this process alot easier, and really enabled me to  give this game the polish it deserves.
+Using online tutorials made this process a lot easier, and enabled me to give this game the polish it deserves.
 I'm very proud of this accomplishment.

 ### Colour Scheme